 We have a full article dedicated to Cook County security deposit law.
 The article discusses the law much more in depth and can be found here.
 You can also read our dedicated article on Arlington Heights security deposit law.

 We have also started accepting Cook County security deposit clients.
-If you are in a deposit dispute with your landlord and live in Cook County, you can click here to schedule a free 30-minute initial phone consultation with an attorney.
+If you are in a deposit dispute with your landlord and live in Cook County, you can click here to talk to us.

 Urbana Security Deposit Law